fobadara/awesome-books-js/README.md

 To get a local copy up and running follow these simple example steps.

-⬜ clone the app by running this command `git clone https://github.com/fobadara/awesomebooks.git`
+⬜ clone the app by running this command `git clone https://github.com/fobadara/awesome-books-js.git`

-⬜ Run this command `cd awesome-books`
+⬜ Run this command `cd awesome-books-js`

 ⬜ Open in browser